Planning a trip to Greece but don’t know where to start? Check out this Two Weeks Greece Itinerary and enjoy the wonders of this awesome country.

 Santorini is a fairly big island with many villages (of which Oia, located at the northernmost point) is the most picturesque and most expensive one.
 For budget travelers ,the best option is to stay at Fira and take a day trip to Oia just in time for one of the best sunsets of your life.

-Sure, Santorini can be REALLY expensive but doing it on a budget is not really impossible.
-That being said, if you’re looking for heavy partying, Santorini is definitely not the best choice(you can read all about my failed attempt to celebrate Halloween in Santorini here).
+Sure, Santorini can be REALLY expensive but doing Santorini on a budget is not really impossible.
+That being said, if you’re looking for heavy partying, Santorini is definitely not the best choice.

 Greece has more than 6,000 islands although only 227 of them are inhabited.
-And even though Santorini, Myknos and Ios are probably the most popular ones world-wide, Greece has a lot of variety for those who prefer to stick to the off the beaten path.
+And even though Santorini, Mykonos (check out Mykonos’ best beaches here!) and Ios are probably the most popular ones world-wide, Greece has a lot of variety for those who prefer to stick to the off the beaten path.

 Have you ever heard of Koufonisia?
 How about Patmos?
 Does the name Karpatos ring a bell?
 For all of these islands and more, check out this awesome article about 20 Greek Islands you’ve never heard of.
 I really got a full case of wanderlust after reading it!

-Accommodation in Greece is available for all types of budgets with the most luxurious places are located mostly in the islands (specially the honeymoon-favorite Santorini, seriously, it was hard to find anyone that wasn’t a newly wed!).
+Accommodation in Greece is available for all types of budgets with the most luxurious places are located mostly in the islands (especially the honeymoon-favorite Santorini, seriously, it was hard to find anyone that wasn’t a newlywed!).

 I hope you have enjoyed this two weeks Greece itinerary.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!

 Have you ever been to Greece?
 Would you like to?
+Got more suggestions for a two weeks Greece Itinerary?
 Share your thoughts and let me know what you think of this amazing country!

 Until next time, my friends!